lignumvit/GOTHAAM_dynamics_analysis/README.md

 I will periodically update this repository with additional analysis.

+## Main Contents

+ - In gothaam\_profile\_ana.html, you'll find analysis of all profiles detected in GOTHAAM.
+This includes:
+  - Summary stats (# of profiles per RF, # of profiles total)
+    - 313 Over Land, 265 Over Ocean, 583 Total
+  - Start and end times of all profiles (seconds from midnight of start date)
+ - gothaam\_bl\_ana.html is a working notebook on boundary layer detection for the BL flag project

 ## Python Environment

 A Conda environment titled "gothaam\_ana" can be created by running